gefendioglu/Cpp_Practices/02_Lesson/Value_Category.md

 /----------------------------------------------

 ## R Value References & L Value References :
+- References does not allocate memory, the memory allocation is for objects !!!
+- Adding to C++ standard with C++11
 - The value category types in Cpp:
   - L Value (Left Value):
     - the values that point objects